 EDAD 7280/6280.
-FINANCIAL MANAGEMENT AND ADMINISTRATION.
+FINANCIAL MANAGEMENT AND

+ADMINISTRATION.
 (3) This course is primarily concerned with fiscal management at the central office level, emphasizing the responsibilities of the director and the business manager.
 Logistical support services, especially transportation, the lunch program, maintenance, and operations will also be included.
-Taken in the last semester of the EdS. licensure program (semester 5).
+Taken in the last semester of the Ed.S. licensure program (semester 5) and concurrently with EDAD 6200 and EDAD 6517.